JTDSchool/CloudComputing-Project/README.md

 ## Various tasks associated with creating Docker images and containers:

+### Adding your own data to the Notebook
+Simply place an unzipped version of your data within the Data directory of this repository.
+When you build the image (using the instructions below), it will automatically pull in the data at creation time.

 ### Build the Image
 ```
 docker build -t example/intelsystimage <directory with the dockerfile>